sungshon/PimpMyStremio/docs/modules-internal.md

 })
 ```

+Note: There is a 60 second timeout on eval, if the script doesn't end until then, it will be forcefully stopped.

 ## Proxy

 The proxy has a synchronous API that allows you to change headers of URLs on the fly, disabling CORS, referrer checks, etc.